PCOS Control Guide: Best Foods, Diet Plan & Natural Ways to Manage PCOS Naturally

 PCOS-Friendly Drinks

-- Water
+✔ Water

-- Green tea
+✔ Green tea

-- Lemon water
+✔ Lemon water

-🚫 Avoid sugary drinks & excess caffeine
+🚫 Avoid sugary drinks, packaged juices, and excess caffeine

 Foods to Avoid in PCOS

-🚫 Sugar & sweets
+🚫 Sugar and sweets

-🚫 Refined flour
+🚫 Refined flour (maida)

-🚫 Fried foods
+🚫 Fried and fast foods

 🚫 Packaged snacks